 The Group Legal Department has the responsibility of safeguarding the legal interests of the Group.
 The team, led by the Head Corporate General Counsel and Company Secretary, is responsible for monitoring the day-to-day legal affairs of the Group, including preparing, reviewing and approving legal and corporate secretarial documentation of Group companies, working in conjunction with finance, corporate secretarial and business unit personnel on the review and co-ordination process, and advising Management of legal and commercial issues of concern.
 In addition, the Group Legal Department is also responsible for overseeing regulatory compliance matters of all Group companies.
 It analyses and monitors the regulatory framework within which the Group operates, including reviewing applicable laws and regulations and preparing and submitting response to relevant regulatory and/or government consultations.
 The department also determines and approves the engagement of external legal advisors, ensuring the requisite professional standards are maintained as well as most cost effective services are rendered.
-Further, the Group Legal Department organises and holds continuing education seminars/ conferences on legal and regulatory matters of relevance to the Group for its legal counsels.
-In this regard, the Memorandum and Articles of the Company ("M&A") remains unchanged in 2011, however, certain amendments will be made to the M&A in 2012 so as to update it to comply with the Listing Rules and other regulatory requirements.
-A separate circular will be issued and shareholders' approval of the amendments will be sought at the upcoming Annual General Meeting ("AGM").
+Further, the Group Legal Department organises and/or holds continuing education seminars/ conferences on legal and regulatory matters of relevance to the Group for its legal counsels.
+In this regard, the Memorandum and Articles of Association of the Company ("M&A") has been changed during the year so as to update it to comply with the Listing Rules and other regulatory requirements.
+An updated copy of the M&A were published on the websites of the Company and HKEx after approved by the shareholders of the Company at the 2012 Annual General Meeting ("AGM").